 Despite Woodward’s apparent willingness to make it happen, nothing has materialized since he took over in January 2016.

-As more and more voices are heard, the pressure on both universities to get this done and bring back the rivalry continues to grow.
+As more and more voices are heard, the pressure on both universities to make something happen continues to grow.
 Despite the concerns, Texas is growing into a national contender under head coach Tom Herman, and Texas A&M is positioning themselves to become a major threat under Jimbo Fisher.
-There’s no timetable for when this deal could get done, but it’ll be hard to put this off any longer with the heat rising in Texas.
+There’s no timetable for when a deal could get done, but it seems like it’s getting harder and harder to make this a reality.

-It’s a waiting game now, but college football fans everywhere might not be waiting much longer before something officially gets done.
+It’s a waiting game now, but college football fans everywhere might be waiting even longer before something officially gets done.